 I work with a legal consulting firm in Florida called Atticus (good name for them, right?).
 I’ve been working with Atticus coaches for years, and have been in groups with top family lawyers from around the country, where we focus on the business of our law practice—including best practices, how to provide the highest level of service, innovating for our client’s benefit, etc.

-Great advisors at Atticus, and I’ve had the opportunity to get to know excellent, like-minded attorneys from all over the country.
-This has been one of the great pleasures of my law practice over those years, and I’ve made some very strong friendships with these men and women lawyers who I share so much in common with.
+Great advisors at Atticus and I’ve had the opportunity to get to know excellent, like-minded attorneys from all over the country.
+This has been one of the great pleasures of my law practice over those years, and I’ve made some very strong friendships with these men and women lawyers with who I share so much in common.

-Anyway, you get the picture (and it’s not for everyone), but it’s been very powerful for me, and has influenced the way I approach the law firm.
-For instance, Brother Curtis is very focused on helping this group of family lawyers (as helpers of people in great distress) keep ourselves healthy.
+Anyway, you get the picture (and it’s not for everyone), but it’s been very powerful for me and has influenced the way I approach the law firm.
+For instance, Brother Curtis is very focused on helping this group of family lawyers (as helpers of people in great distress) keeps ourselves healthy.

 One simple suggestion he had a few years ago was to put fresh flowers where we see them over the shoulder of our clients while meeting with them so that we see beauty at the same time we take in a lot of tragic, sometimes toxic, information, emotion, etc. And the secondary effect is that the clients are sitting right next to beautiful fresh flowers.
 We started that in our office right after that meeting and have continued it for several years through today.

 Happy to discuss more this with you anytime.
 In the meantime, this newsletter features Jonathan’s article on Mediation, Part 2: The Do’s and Don’ts Once You’re There, my article on self-care tips for divorcing clients, and a few pics from the firm’s outing to the Ranger game last month.
 Thanks for reading and I’ll see you soon!